 - The Y Bridge– Drive to the top of the hill at Putnam Park for the best view of the Y Bridge.
 Putnam Park is located on Grandview Ave.

-- Dillon Dam and state park- Enjoy a picnic lunch outdoors while soaking up some Vitamin D in this park located just outside Zanesville.
+- Dillon Dam– Enjoy a picnic lunch outdoors while soaking up some Vitamin D in this park located just outside Zanesville.

 Things to do in Portsmouth

-Portsmouth may be known for their beautiful and realistic looking floodwall murals that cover 2,000 years of Ohio’s history, but there is more to see in this small town located on the Ohio River.
+Portsmouth may be known for its beautiful and realistic looking floodwall murals that cover 2,000 years of Ohio’s history, but there is more to see in this small town located on the Ohio River.
+Type this address into the GPS to find them easily: 429 Front St, Portsmouth, OH 45662

 - Shawnee State Park– Outdoor lovers will enjoy the hiking trails, beach access, and scenic views.
 The park also offers cabins for those who want to spend the night and extend their stay.
 You’ll find the park at 4404 OH-125, West Portsmouth.